RhyminGarfunkle/knifebuckets/fighters.md

 If the table result would result in a violation of Max Stats, treat it as a roll of 12.

+When a Ganger becomes a Specialist, clear their advancement count.
+Their first advancement as a Specialist will only cost 5 XP, their next 6 XP, and so on.

 # ADVANCING ALL OTHER FIGHTERS

 Other fighters pay 5 XP for their first Advancement.
 For all fighters except Juves, add 1 XP to the cost for each previous advancement this fighter has made.